 Severe weather has the potential to occur year-round in St. Louis.
 Thunderstorms can bring strong winds, hail, lightning and flash flooding, while winter storms may include sleet, freezing rain, ice and heavy snow fall.

 By monitoring weather conditions and preparing in advance, many of the inconveniences and deadly impacts of winter weather can be avoided.

-	Severe thunderstorm watch: issued when severe thunderstorms are possible in and near the watch area.
+Severe thunderstorm watches are issued when severe thunderstorms are possible in and near the watch area.
 The watch area is typically large, covering numerous counties or even states.

-	Severe thunderstorm warning: issued when severe weather has been reported by spotters or indicated by radar.
+Severe thunderstorm warning are issued when severe weather has been reported by spotters or indicated by radar.
 Warnings indicate imminent danger to life and property.